I

 start.
 If my post calibration totals are more

-than yours, then my set tracks worse than yours
+than yours, then my set tracks worse than yours … regardless of the percent

 improvement figure.
 Although not normally